Erioldoesdesign/Design_HOSS_PhD/Hackathon observation/hackathon-observation- consent-form.md

 - [ ] I have carefully read and understood the [Participant Information Sheet]().

-- [ ] I have had an opportunity to ask questions and discuss this study and I have received satisfactory answers.
+- [ ] I have had an opportunity to ask questions and discuss this observation study and I have received satisfactory answers.

-- [ ] I understand I am free to withdraw from the study at any time, without having to give a reason for withdrawing, and without prejudice.
+- [ ] I understand I am free to withdraw from the observation study at any time, without having to give a reason for withdrawing, and without prejudice.

-- [ ] I agree to take part in this study.
+- [ ] I agree to take part in this observation study.

-- [ ] I agree to audio recording of the interview I will participate in.
+- [ ] I agree to audio recording of any discussions I participate in.

-- [ ] I agree to video recording of the interview I will participate in.
+- [ ] I agree to video recording of any discussions I participate in.

-- [ ] I agree to audio transcription of the interview I will participate in.
+- [ ] I agree to audio transcription of any discussions I participate in.

 - [ ] I consent to the retention of this data under the condition that any subsequent use also be restricted to research projects that have gained ethical approval from Newcastle University.

-- [ ] I consent to my anonymised transcriptions to be displayed publicily, in full on an 'open license' (LICENSE TYPE PENDING) repository hosted on GitHub.
+- [ ] I consent to my anonymised transcriptions/information/discussions to be displayed publicily, in full on an 'open license' [Creative Commons Legal Code Attribution-NonCommercial-ShareAlike 2.0](https://github.com/Erioldoesdesign/Design_HOSS_PhD/blob/main/LICENSE.md) repository hosted on GitHub.

-- [ ] I consent to my anonymised comments to be displayed publicily, in part on an 'open license' (LICENSE TYPE PENDING) repository hosted on GitHub. e.g. a single anonymised quote or paragraph from your responses to this research.
+- [ ] I consent to my anonymised comments to be displayed publicily, in part on an 'open license' [Creative Commons Legal Code Attribution-NonCommercial-ShareAlike 2.0](https://github.com/Erioldoesdesign/Design_HOSS_PhD/blob/main/LICENSE.md) repository hosted on GitHub. e.g. a single anonymised quote or paragraph from your responses to this research.

 Name/Signature of participant: